HKdigital/hkdigital-jsdevtool/README.md

 ### Node.js
 Follow the instructions on `https://nodejs.org/`

+### rsync
+Rsync is used by the devtool to copy files and therefore must be installed on your system.
+On most `linux like` systems this is already the case.

 ### n
 The nodejs version manager `n` is also recommended so you can test your NodeJs scripts against different NodeJs versions.

 ```bash
 npm install -g n